gdevos010/ml_supervised_learning/README.md

 Supervised Learning
 ==============================

-Comparing 5 supervised algorithms on two medical datasets
+Comparing 5 supervised algorithms on two time-series medical datasets

 Env installation
 ------------
-the conda environment can be created using the environment.yml
+First, install python3.8 and conda.
+Then create the conda environment using the environment.yml The source code can be downloaded from  https://github.com/gdevos010/ml_supervised_learning

 Run
 ------------
-to create the datasets, download the EEG and MIT-HIB dataset from the links provided under data/raw. run_all.py under report will train all the models, create all visualization and tables used in the report
+to create the datasets, download the EEG and MIT-HIB dataset from the links provided under data/raw. run_all.py under in the report dir will train all the models, create all visualization and tables used in the report

 Project Organization